 Faculty are currently studying innovation in American theatre, cultural consumption patterns among college students, tradition and commerce at Nashville’s country music festival, the Protestant clergy’s contribution to German science, cultural dimensions of science and technology, Jewish belonging through mass tourism, and Neo-Bohemian art.

 Health, Environment, Population, and Migration includes faculty members interested in topics such as the sociology of mental health, racial/ethnic disparities in health, differences in suicide rates, medical communication patterns, aging and demography, sexual health, social determinants of health, AIDS and public health, and social capital and health.
 Faculty in this area maintain a close working relationship with the Center for Medicine, Health, and Society at Vanderbilt, which focuses on looking at health and health care in their social and cultural contexts.
+The department also has expertise in environmental sociology and a close working relationship with the Vanderbilt Institute for Energy and Environment.

 Faculty in this area are currently studying adolescent health and migration in Mexico, migration and access to health care, communication patterns in medical encounters, the effects of social capital on life satisfaction, the politics of the transition to a greener economy, and race and gender differences in suicide rates.